-In December 2001, the Company completed a public offering of mandatory convertible securities ("2001 PRIDES").
-A sale of an over-allotment of the securities was completed in January 2002, increasing the aggregate amount outstanding to \$230,000.
-Each unit of the 2001 PRIDES initially consisted of (i) a senior note due November 17, 2006 with a principal amount of \$25 per note, on which the Company pays quarterly interest, and (ii) a forward purchase contract pursuant to which the holder has agreed to purchase shares of the Company's common stock on November 17, 2004, with the number of shares to be determined based upon the average trading price of the Company's common stock for a period preceding that date.
+In December 2001, the Company issued \$230,000 of mandatory convertible securities ("2001 PRIDES").
+Each unit of the 2001 PRIDES initially consisted of (i) a senior note due November 2006 with a principal amount of \$25 per note, and (ii) a forward purchase contract pursuant to which the holder agreed to purchase shares of the Company's common stock in November 2004, with the number of shares determined based upon the average trading price of the Company's common stock for a period preceding that date.